HUMAN AMYLOID IMAGING CONFERENCE

-The 9th Human Amyloid Imaging meeting took place in Miami, Florida on January 14-16, 2015.
-My co-organizers for the meeting were again Bill Klunk and Chet Mathis (University of Pittsburgh) and Bill Jagust (University of California, Berkeley).
+The 12th Human Amyloid Imaging will take place in Miami, Florida on January 17-19, 2018.
+My co-organizers for the meeting will be, once more, Bill Klunk (University of Pittsburgh), Chet Mathis (University of Pittsburgh) and Bill Jagust (University of California, Berkeley).

 Keith A. Johnson, MD

 Save the conference dates to your calendars:

 HAI 2018 PROGRAM COMMITTEE

 Thomas Beach, MD, PhD, Banner Health